 Clean Spills Immediately

-Wipe away spills as quickly as possible to prevent moisture absorption and staining.
-Standing water can damage both the finish and the wood itself.
+Excess moisture may damage both the finish and the wood itself.

 Recoat the Finish When Necessary

-Regular recoating helps extend the lifespan of the floor and reduces the need for full sanding.
+Regular recoating helps extend floor lifespan and reduces the need for full sanding.

 Monitor Seasonal Movement

-The difficulty of installation depends largely on the flooring pattern and subfloor condition.
+The difficulty of installation depends on the flooring pattern, subfloor condition, and required layout accuracy.

 Straight Plank Flooring